Umbilical cord care: Do's and don'ts for parents

 During pregnancy, the umbilical cord supplies nutrients and oxygen to your developing baby.
 After birth, the umbilical cord is no longer needed — so it's clamped and snipped.
 This leaves behind a short stump.

 Taking care of the stump

 - Keep the stump dry.
-Expose the stump to air to help dry out the base.
+Parents were once instructed to swab the stump with rubbing alcohol after every diaper change.
+Researchers now say this might kill bacteria that can help the cord dry and separate.
+Instead, expose the stump to air to help dry out the base.
 Keep the front of your baby's diaper folded down to avoid covering the stump.

 - Let the stump fall off on its own.
 Resist the temptation to pull off the stump yourself.